aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 Downcasting works as well, as long as you're casting to the correct object type.

-So we can say `Cat cat = new Lion()`, which as we saw above works fine because lion is a cat.
-But we can't say `Lion lion = new Cat()`, because in general, cats are not lions.
+So, we can say `Cat cat = new Lion()`, which — as we saw above — works fine because a lion is a cat.
+But we can't say `Lion lion = new Cat()` because, in general, cats are not lions.

-However, given the assignment `Cat cat = new Lion()`, we know the `cat` variable contains a `Lion` instance; therefore, we should be able to assign it.
+However, given the assignment `Cat cat = new Lion()`, we know the `cat` variable contains a `Lion` instance; therefore, we should be able to assign it:

 ````java
 Cat cat = new Lion();
 Lion lion = cat;
 ````

-However, that fails to compile because the compiler has no way to be sure that by the time the `cat` is assigned, it still contains a `Lion` instance.
+However, that fails to compile, because the compiler has no way to be sure that, by the time the `cat` is assigned, it still contains a `Lion` instance.
 All lions are cats, but not all cats are lions.

 To make that assignment, you must explicitly downcast it using the **cast** operator, as follows: